Martin-Rossi/EmotobikeBackend/readme.md

 Update object properties.

-	* A note: not mandatory fields can be sent separately.
+Note: not mandatory fields can be sent separately.
 For example to change under which catalog an object belongs, it is enough to send only the catalog_id value (and of course the _token).

 	URL: /api/objects/{id}
 	Type: PUT